 Written By: Maria Farah

-This year’s Super Bowl halftime show was rich in symbolism, from Kendrick Lamar’s powerful lyrics, dynamic choreography, and Samuel L. Jackson’s Uncle Sam satire.
+This year’s Super Bowl halftime show was rich in symbolism.
+From Kendrick Lamar’s powerful lyrics and dynamic choreography to Samuel L. Jackson’s Uncle Sam satire, the performance was brimmed with underlying metaphores.
 However, a more subtle, yet impactful message was conveyed through last night’s outfits.

 Photo BY: Getty Images

-Kendrick opened with a snippet of an unreleased song, and the patches on the letterman jacket he was sporting were the first thing we could see.
-The name Gloria was spelt out on the front of the jacket, a nod to his track titled “Gloria” in his latest album GNX; and his flared Celine jeans capturing the essence of the Y2K.
+Kendrick opened with a snippet of an unreleased song, and the patches on the letterman jacket were the first thing we could see.
+The name Gloria was spelt out on the front of the jacket, a nod to his track titled “Gloria” in his latest album GNX, while his flared Celine jeans captured the essence of the Y2K.

 Y2K has been back for a while, reemerging as we welcomed the new decade back in 2020.
-From bedazzled tracksuits to low rise jeans, the nostalgia of the 2000’s has been ever present for the past five years—and with that comes letterman jackets, decked out in patches and emblems.
+From bedazzled tracksuits to low rise jeans, the nostalgia of the 2000’s has never been more present—bringing with it letterman jackets decked out in patches and emblems.

-Letterman jackets have graduated beyond varsity teams and alumni memorabilia, serving as a unique statement piece in streetwear style.
-These letterman jackets, decorated with custom appliques have made waves in recent fashion shows, particularly in Virgil Abloh’s Off-White autumn/winter show at Paris Fashion Week in 2022.
+Letterman jackets have graduated beyond varsity teams and alumni memorabilia, serving as unique statement pieces in streetwear style.
+According to Vouge, letterman jackets—decorated with custom appliques—have made waves in recent fashion shows, particularly in the late Virgil Abloh’s Off-White autumn/winter show at Paris Fashion Week in 2022.

 Photos By: Vouge

-Kendrick’s letterman jacket at the 2025 Super Bowl champions early 2000’s fashion while solidifying patches and emblems as crucial elements that conveying a message without having to say it aloud.
+Kendrick’s letterman jacket at the 2025 Super Bowl champions early 2000’s fashion while solidifying patches and emblems as powerful elements that convey a message without words.
 However, Kendrick wasn’t the only one rocking this look, as his special guests, SZA and Mustard, were also spotted wearing decorated jackets.

 Mustard’s leather jacket with yellow accents featured two American flag patches in the front with his name, Mustard, and 2025 travelling up both his arms.